-The student should electronically submit the final content-approved version of the thesis to the Manuscript Clearance Advisor via the ProQuest ETD Administrator.
+- 1. Please remember it takes time for each of the following steps to be completed.
+Do not wait until the last few days prior to a deadline to submit your requirements.
+Faculty and Manuscript Clearance staff are quite busy and may not be able to meet immediate needs.
+The student must electronically submit the final content-approved version of the thesis to the Manuscript Clearance Advisor via the ProQuest ETD Administrator.
 Electronic submission instructions can be found on The Graduate School's website under Thesis, Treatise, and Dissertation.
 This must be completed by 11:59 p.m.
-(Eastern US) on the published deadline for the last day for submission of final defended, content-approved thesis, dissertation or treatise and required forms.

-- 2. Submit all other online forms to the Manuscript Clearance Advisor, via the Manuscript Clearance Portal, by the published deadline for the last day for submission of the post-defense, content-approved thesis, dissertation or treatise and required forms.
+(Eastern US) on the published deadline for the last day for submission of final defended, content-approved thesis, dissertation or treatise and required forms. - 2.
+Submit all other online forms to the Manuscript Clearance Advisor, via the Manuscript Clearance Portal, by the published deadline for the last day for submission of the post-defense, content-approved thesis, dissertation or treatise and required forms.
 Absolutely no exceptions will be given.
 It is the student's responsibility ensure that all required forms and documents are submitted to The Graduate School. - 3.
-Students are required to complete the entire clearance process of the final manuscript within 60 days of the successful defense date, or you will have to redefend.
-No exceptions will be made for this policy.
 It is encouraged that you make contact with the Manuscript Clearance Advisor early in the semester that you intend to defend so that any problems in the manuscript format can be corrected.